ObjectIsAdvantag/webex-guestissuer/README.md

-# CLI to generate JWT and access tokens for Webex Teams 'Permanent Guest'
+# CLI to generate JWT and access tokens for Webex 'Permanent Guest'

-'Guest Issuer' applications allow guests (aka, non Webex Teams users) to persistently use the Webex cloud platform through the Teams SDKs and Widgets.
+'Guest Issuer' applications allow guests (aka, non Webex users) to persistently use the Webex cloud platform through the Webex SDKs and Widgets.
 Check the [online documentation for details](https://developer.webex.com/guest-issuer.html).

 The `guestissuer` command line interface (CLI) helps generate Guest tokens for 'Guest Issuer' applications.

 To use the tool, you'll first need to create a 'Guest Issuer' application from [Webex for Developers portal](https://developer.webex.com/add-guest.html), and fetch your 'Guest Issuer' application's identifier and secret.
-**Note that you need a Webex Teams PAYING account to create 'Guest Issuer' applications.**
+**Note that you need a Webex PAYING account to create 'Guest Issuer' applications.**

 ## Quick Start